DylanMeeus/springboot_jwt_blog/_posts/2016-08-24-announcing-Auth0-Guardian-a-new-way-to-login.markdown

 There are good intros to [multifactor authentication (MFA)](https://auth0.com/docs/multifactor-authentication) out there, but here's a refresher:

 - A single authentication factor (such as username and password) is not safe enough.
 If credentials are leaked or stolen, that is all that is needed to impersonate a user.
-- Adding a second authentication factor increases security by making it harder to have both sets of credentials compromised at the same time.
+- Adding a second authentication factor increases security by making it harder for both sets of credentials to be compromised at the same time.
-- Typical MFA systems rely on SMSs, e-mails, and time-based one-time passwords [TOTP](https://auth0.com/blog/from-theory-to-practice-adding-two-factor-to-node-dot-js/).
+- Typical MFA systems rely on SMSs, e-mails, and time-based one-time passwords ([TOTP](https://auth0.com/blog/from-theory-to-practice-adding-two-factor-to-node-dot-js/)).
 These require the user to perform manual steps: opening an e-mail, copying a code, etc.

 Manual steps in the MFA process are usually the main factor against its adoption.
 What if it was easier, quicker, simpler?

-{% include tweet_quote.html quote_text="What if MFA was easier, quicker, simpler?" %}
+{% include tweet_quote.html quote_text="What if MFA was easier, quicker, simpler?
+Enter Auth0 Guardian" %}

 ## Enter Auth0 Guardian
 Auth0 Guardian is our iOS and Android app for multifactor authentication.
 The best of it: it can work using push-notifications.
 That's right, no more SMSs or manual codes.
 Here, have a look: